How Does a Crocodile Move?

 Photo: Crocodile belly-crawling

-There are several variations to the belly crawl.
-The "true" belly crawl is usually employed at very slow speeds.
-In it, the crocodile slides along the ground with its smooth-scaled chest, stomach, and tail on the ground.
-It propels itself forward by diagonally moving its legs.
+• Slow Belly Crawl: The crocodile's body is relatively rigid and it moves by sliding its chest, stomach, and tail along the ground while diagonally shifting its legs.
 That is, the right front and left rear legs are lifted and moved forward while the front right and rear left legs, already on the ground, push backwards, propelling the crocodile's body forward.
 Then the process is repeated with the alternate set of legs.
+Depending on the surface, a crocodile can reach speeds of 5 to 10 kph using this technique.

 Crocodile Running (Galloping)